vii33/PomodoroClock/README.md

 ## Software Installation
 Software needs the [.net Standard Framework 4.5 or later](https://dotnet.microsoft.com/download/dotnet-framework).
 Most Windows PCs have this installed by default.

-Just download and start the PomodoroTimer.exe.
+Just download and start the PomodoroClock.exe.
+If Windows brings a Security Warning just click on the small "Execute Anyways" link in the corner -> I think the reason is because I didn't sign the application.

 ## Remarks
 The Software doesn’t play a ringing sound after the Pomodoro / Break.
 This is done on purpose because it annoyed me (and sometimes others).